wmelnick/wmelnick.github.io/_pages/01_about.md

 permalink: /about/
 ---

 Hi!
 I am Will.
-I am an Economist, Web developer, photographer, and anything else you will pay me to me.
+I am an Economist, web developer, photographer, and anything else you will pay me to me.

-## Other Stuff:
+### Other Stuff:

 * [This](http://wsmelnick.com) contains a small collection of photographic work (technically **the photography of W.S.
 Melnick**, though you would not be incorrect in assuming the images could be considered **mine**)

-## Things I care about:
+### Things I care about:

 * [Co-op Power](http://cooppower.coop) is (in their words) "a multi-class, multi-racial movement for a sustainable and just energy future."
 They are a member-owned energy cooperative.
 They are doing a lot of great work in the Northeast United States, and I suggest you check them out (I also made their website).